Summer Veggie Carbonara

 The original version of this dish starts by noting that it’s really important to get the best ingredients you can.
 I would definitely agree.
 If you can get some good thick bacon, really nice fresh eggs, and colorful summer veggies, this dish will be very good.

-As far as prep goes, start by chopping up your bacon and veggies.
-When you’re chopping your zucchini and/or squash, try to chop them into about the size of the penne.
+As far as prep goes, start by chopping up your bacon along with your summer zucchini and squash.
+When you’re chopping your zucchini and/or squash, try to chop them into about the size of the penne pasta.
 It gives the dish a great texture if everything is roughly the same size.

 Also, chop up your bacon into cubes.
 You want to start the bacon in a cold pan and cook it over low heat.

-The only other thing you need to prep before you get started cooking is the egg and cream mixture.
-Just combine your egg yolks (you can save the whites in the fridge for an omelet or something), cream, and about 1/4 Cup of Parm cheese in a bowl and whisk it together.
+The only other thing you need to prep before you get started cooking is the carbonara egg sauce.
+Just combine your egg yolks (you can save the whites in the fridge for an omelet or something), along with 1/2 cup Parmesan cheese in a medium bowl and whisk it together until it’s smooth.
 Add a pinch of salt and pepper also.

 Finishing the Carbonara

-This dish comes together pretty fast.
+This vegetable carbonara comes together pretty fast.
 The thing that takes the longest is probably boiling the water for the pasta actually.
 So be sure to get that started pretty early.
+Cook the pasta al dente in a large pot of salted water.

 To start the carbonara though, add your bacon to a large pan preferably with high sides.
-Eventually everything will be in this one pan so use a big one.
+Eventually, everything will be in this one large pan.
 Cook the bacon on low heat and start it in a cold pan.
 The fat should render out pretty quickly though because it is chopped.

 You want the bacon to be browned and really crispy.